MicrosoftDocs/powerquery-docs/powerquery-docs/working-with-duplicates.md

 ![Final sample table with only duplicated rows from a single column](images/me-working-with-duplicates-keep-column-row-duplicates-final.png)

 >[!Note]
-> The Data Preview tools in Power Query are a great tool to keep or remove duplicates from a column.
-You can learn more about how to enable and use the Data Preview tools from the article [Data Preview tools](data-preview-tools.md).
+> The data profiling tools in Power Query are a great tool to keep or remove duplicates from a column.
+To learn more about how to enable and use the data profiling tools, see [Data profiling tools](data-profiling-tools.md).